Events take place in NYC and Hudson Valley

 Cider Week’s events aim to build appreciation and demand for regional ciders and, in so doing, bring profitability to local orchards while reviving heirloom apple varieties.
 For more information on Cider Week, please visit ciderweekny.com.

 Glynwood’s Apple Project is promoting the production of hard cider and apple spirits as high-value products that will increase orchard viability.
 The project is stimulating “apple entrepreneurship” by encouraging the diversification of apple varieties, giving growers new resources for improved skills, and supporting a market for these products.
-For more information about Glynwood and Glynwood’s Apple Project, please visit glynwood.org and appleproject.glynwood.org.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+For more information about Glynwood and Glynwood’s Apple Project, please visit glynwood.org and appleproject.glynwood.org.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.